Nucleated Rural Settlements

 Summary of Dominant Character

-Character area boundaries within this zone have been drawn to include areas developed at this time and also related peripheral areas, especially plots directly relating to a residential property, village greens, churches, former manorial sites and open areas surrounded by development.
-Within this zone most character areas include some 20th century infill, where this has respected earlier property boundaries and scales it has generally been included within units of earlier character.
-Where it has introduced new plan forms and patterns within an areas of older settlement it has been shown on the mapping included in the ‘gazetteer’ as being characteristic of a later period.
+The zone represents the majority of the areas of nucleated settlement established by the time of, and mapped by, the first 6inch survey of the Barnsley area by the Ordnance Survey, published between 1851-4.
+Character area boundaries within this zone have been drawn to include areas developed at this time and also related peripheral areas, especially plots directly relating to residential properties, village greens, churches, former manorial sites, etc. Most of these character areas include some 20th century infill, where it has respected earlier property boundaries and scales.
+Where 20th century infill has introduced new plan forms and patterns within an older settlement, it has been shown on the mapping included in the gazetteer as being characteristic of a later period.

-Typical built forms of these villages include parish churches and vernacular buildings of the medieval (1066-1539) and post-medieval (1540-1749) periods although later developments often include more ‘polite’ architectural forms related to the gentrification of some settlements by landed estates, and the construction of middle class villa housing in the 19th century in addition to brick built terraced buildings from the mid 19th century onwards.
-20th century modifications usually include examples of semi detached and detached suburban housing, primary schools and shop fronts.
+Typical buildings within these settlements include parish churches and vernacular buildings of the medieval (1066-1539) and post-medieval (1540-1749) periods; later development often includes more ‘polite’ architectural forms, related to the gentrification of some settlements by landed estates, and the construction of middle class villa housing in the 19th century, in addition to brick built terraces from the mid 19th century onwards.
+More recent modifications usually include examples of semi-detached and detached suburban housing, primary schools and new shop fronts.

 Relationships with Adjacent Character Zones

-This zone includes historic settlement cores of villages that are still isolated within rural countryside in addition to those that have become absorbed within the large-scale suburbanisation of the district.
-Historically these villages have frequently been surrounded by common arable open field systems, typically enclosed in the post-medieval period, often in thin reverse s shaped fields.
+This zone includes the historic cores of villages that are still isolated within rural countryside and those that have become absorbed within the large-scale suburbanisation of the district.
+In the medieval period these villages were often surrounded by land farmed in the open field system, typically enclosed in the post-medieval period in thin reverse ‘s’ shaped fields.
 In the east of the district these field systems have largely been subject to 20th century boundary removal and are discussed within the ‘Agglomerated Enclosure’ zone.
-In the west of the district however, strip patterns often survive better and these areas are discussed within the ‘Strip Enclosure’ zone.
+In the west of the district however, strip patterns often survive better and these are discussed within the ‘Strip Enclosure’ zone.

-The lower coal measures have also been subject to coal extraction but mines in this area generally fell out of use at an earlier date to those in the east of the district, many closing before the first edition OS map survey (1850s).
-The work force at many of these early mines would often have had duel occupations (Hey 1986, 221), combining mining with farming or other industries such as woollen weaving, nail making and wire making.
-These industries did not have the same large scale impact on the settlement size as the later mining in the east, but where they were prevalent settlements did expand onto areas of former common or within the historic core of the village.
+The Lower Coal Measures have also been subject to coal extraction, but mines in this area generally fell out of use at an earlier date than those in the east of the district, many closing before the first edition OS survey in the 1850s.
+The workforce at many of these early mines would often have had dual occupations (Hey 1986, 221), combining mining with farming or other industries such as woollen weaving, nail making and wire making.
+None of these industries had the same large-scale impact on settlement size as the later mining in the east, but where they were prevalent settlements did expand onto areas of former common, or within the historic core of the village.
 Thurlstone, Penistone, Cawthorne, Dodworth, High Hoyland and Pilley show utilisation of commons or greens for housing prior to the 19th century.

 Settlements in the west of the district often didn’t expand significantly beyond their historic core until the mid to late 20th century when they became increasingly attractive to commuters.
-Suburbanisation of this group of settlements typically began as ribbon development along main roads before further growth outside the historic boundaries of the settlement.
-Most of the smaller villages in this zone have experienced
+Suburbanisation of this group of settlements typically began as ribbon development along main roads.
+Most of the smaller villages in this zone have experienced continuing infilling of their historic cores and piecemeal replacement of older buildings as part of a similar trend.
+This pattern of suburbanisation is also true in the east of the district, but often occurs outside the historic cores - around the earlier industrial and planned industrial settlement zones.

-Figure 1: Distribution of the ‘Nucleated Rural Settlements’ zone against the geology in Barnsley.
+Figure 1: Distribution of the ‘Nucleated Rural Settlements’ zone against the geology of Barnsley.

 Based on OS mapping © Crown copyright.
 All rights reserved.
 Sheffield City Council 100018816.
 2007

-Several of the ‘Nucleated Rural Settlements’ within Barnsley also have an important relationship with the ‘Private Parklands’ zone.
-In the case of Wortley and Worsbrough this relationship and close proximity prevented the large scale industrial expansion typical of many settlements in the area.
-These villages were maintained as fairly picturesque settlements that could be seen from the park and hall.
-It was possible to restrict the expansion of these settlements because much of the land belonged to the hall owner.
-At Cawthorne however the parkland was developed late in the history of the settlement and in the earlier history of the settlement there were not the same limits on incoming migrant workers that were seen at many ‘closed’ estate villages (Hey 1986, 240).
+Several of the ‘Nucleated Rural Settlements’ within Barnsley also have an important relationship with the ‘Private Parkland’ zone.
+In the case of Wortley and Worsbrough, this relationship and close proximity prevented the large-scale expansion typical of many settlements in the area.
+These villages were maintained as fairly picturesque settlements, which could be seen from the park and hall.
+It was possible to restrict the expansion of these settlements, because much of the land belonged to the hall owner.
+At Cawthorne, where the park developed late in the history of the settlement, there were no limits on expansion to accommodate migrant workers, as was seen at many ‘closed’ estate villages (Hey 1986, 240).

 Former areas of parkland at Brierley and Tankersley also impacted on the ‘Nucleated Rural Settlements’ of Grimethorpe and Tankersley.
-These towns were adversely affected by the creation of the nearby parks, leading to the villages depopulation (Harrison & Watson 2006; Hey 1975, 111).
+These settlements were adversely affected by the creation of the nearby parks, leading to their depopulation (Harrison & Watson 2006; Hey 1975, 111).

 Inherited Character

-Where later development of the settlement has included little more than the piecemeal replacement of properties within existing historic boundaries, the form of the medieval settlement often survives well.
-Thurlstone is a clear example of a planned medieval village that has retained its pattern of narrow plots running perpendicular to the main high street.
-This type of pattern can be seen to a greater or lesser extent in a number of the historic cores within this zone.
+Where later development of a settlement has included little more than the piecemeal replacement of properties within existing historic boundaries, the form of the medieval settlement often survives well.
+Thurlstone is a clear example of a planned medieval village that has retained its pattern of narrow plots running perpendicular to the main high street (see Figure 2).
+This pattern can be seen to a greater or lesser extent in a number of the historic cores within this zone.

 This style of planned row village is fairly common in the north of England in the medieval period and is believed to have replaced an earlier pattern of scattered hamlets.
 The development of a communal open field system of farming is also believed to be contemporary with this replanning (Aston 1985, 72).
-There are good examples of ‘row’ villages at Thurlstone, Cawthorne, Dodworth, Silkstone, Royston, Brierley, Great and Little Houghton, Wombwell, Nether Hoyland and Monk Bretton.
-Other settlements in this zone have aspects of planning but without the clear pattern of regular plots that these villages exhibit on historic maps.
-There are, however, settlements within this zone that are likely to have developed from mere hamlets which were not redesigned in the medieval period.
+As well as Thurlstone, there are good examples of ‘row’ villages at: Cawthorne, Dodworth, Silkstone, Royston, Brierley, Great and Little Houghton, Wombwell, Nether Hoyland and Monk Bretton.
+Other settlements in this zone show aspects of planning, but without the clear pattern of regular plots that these villages exhibit (on historic maps).
+There are, however, settlements within this zone that are likely to have developed from mere hamlets, which were not redesigned in the medieval period.

 Figure 2: Thurlstone